KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [camera by Rallymen007](https://github.com/Rallymen007/camera)

+1. Issues are not enabled in the GitHub repository.
+So users cannot report bugs.
+Please enable issues in your repo.
-1. No image found.
+2. No image found.
-2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
+3. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
-3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-4. Recommendation: Found `XMLHttpRequest` in file `webcam.js`: Replace it with built-in fetch.
+5. Recommendation: Found `XMLHttpRequest` in file `webcam.js`: Replace it with built-in fetch.
-5. Warning: No LICENSE file.
+6. Warning: No LICENSE file.
-6. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-7. The branch name is 'master'.
+8. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-CanadianPublicWeatherAlerts by aSouchereau](https://github.com/aSouchereau/MMM-CanadianPublicWeatherAlerts)